Diana (album): Chart performance

 Partly due to the controversy between Ross, Motown, and Nile Rodgers/Bernard Edwards, Motown released the album without a lead single.
 This was unheard of, especially for a label like Motown.
 However, by its 4th week leading into summer, the album was already nearing the top 10.
 "Upside Down" eventually was chosen by the label and radio programmers.
-"Upside Down" made a rare vaulted move in its third week from number 49 to number 10.
+"Upside Down" made a rare vaulted move in its fifth week from number 49 to number 10.
 By the middle of summer 1980, Ross chalked up her fifth number one single.

 The album spent 17 weeks at the top of Billboard's R&B/Dance chart.
 Reaching number two on the Billboard 200 chart and number one on the Billboard Soul Albums Chart for 8 consecutive weeks, as well as yielding two top 10 singles on the Billboard Hot 100, including the number-one single "Upside Down", the album would sell over one million copies in the United States and be certified Platinum by the Recording Industry Association of America (RIAA).
 In the UK it went Gold and spun off three successful singles; "Upside Down" (No. 2), "My Old Piano" (No. 5) and "I'm Coming Out" (No. 13).
 A fourth single, "Tenderness", was also released in certain territories, reaching the top 40 in the Netherlands, and was later included on several greatest hits compilations.
-Despite its massive dance and dance radio success, none of the singles from Diana were remixed for promotional and/or commercial use while the album was current.

 "I'm Coming Out" has since become an anthem for the LGBT movement.

 Some thirty years after its release, Diana remains Ross's best-selling studio album to date having sold a total of over 10 million copies worldwide, according to music critic Graham Reid.